ASME-RELATED ARTICLES AND INFORMATION

 Thinking about getting a

 Sperko Engineering can provide assistance with this.
 We will visit you to ensure you know the commitment you need to make to have a "Code Stamp" and do ASME Code work.
 We will prepare a custom QC Program in accordance with current ASME and/or National Board Requirements.
 We will conduct a day of training with your designated QC Manager and others on yor team who will be part of the QC Program.
-The ballpark cost to get an ASME Code Stamp, including purchase of Code Books, Stamp fee, preparation of a demonstration vessel or assembly, preliminary review by your Inspection Agency, audit by an ASME Consultant and your Inspection Agency supervisor, your time and the above services by Sperko Engineering is around $25,000.
-For National Board "R" Stamps, it's more like $15,000.
+The ballpark cost to get an ASME Code Stamp, including purchase of Code Books, Stamp fee, preparation of a demonstration vessel or assembly, preliminary review by your Inspection Agency, audit by an ASME Consultant and your Inspection Agency supervisor, your time and the above services by Sperko Engineering is around $30,000.
+For National Board "R" Stamps, it's more like $20,000.
 These stamps get renewed every 3 years and the cost of new code books (now every two years) and audit is around $5,000 and $10,000 respectively.
-Your business plan needs to be able to justify these costs; however, organizations that hold "Code Stamps" are considered considered a couple of notches better than average, opening the door to new business opportunities.
+Your business plan needs to be able to justify these costs; however, organizations that hold "Code Stamps" are considered a couple of notches better than average, opening the door to new business opportunities.
 For a listing of those who already hold ASME Certificates, go to https://www.asme.org/codes-standards/publications-information/bpvc-resources or www.nationalboard.org where R-stamp holders are also listed.

 ASME BOILER CODE COMMITTEE MEETING DATES AND LOCATIONS

 All ASME Technical Committee meetings are open to the public

-(Section IX Subgroups meet on Monday and the Committee meets on Tuesday)
+(Section IX Subgroups meet on Monday of the weeks listed below, and the Standards Committee meets on Tuesday